Can I Place My 8-Month-Old Up for Adoption?

 Will “Giving Up My Baby” for Adoption at 8 Months Be Difficult?

-Step 2: Your adoption specialist will send you adoptive family profiles so you can begin searching for the perfect adoptive parents for your baby.
+- Step 2: Choose an adoptive family.
+Your adoption specialist will send you adoptive family profiles so you can begin searching for the perfect adoptive parents for your baby.
 Once you’ve picked the right family and gotten to know them, you’ll start talking about the amount of contact you’d like to have after the adoption.
 It’s highly recommended that both parties share as much information as possible.
 But if you don’t feel comfortable with that idea and would like to have less contact, you’ll still be able to find a family that meets your goals for an adoption.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.